raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

+**Click the Run button** to see your changes.

 --- /task ---

 ### Show your user their Superhero character story

 --- task ---

+Add a section for displaying the superhero summary.

 --- code ---
 ---